ProteinsWebTeam/interpro-docs/docs/browse.rst

 - View the taxonomy information in the :ref:`taxonomy_page`

 If the first option is selected, a table with all the corresponding proteins is displayed.
-For each protein, we can see the UniProt ID, name, corresponding gene, the organism where it is found, a link to the protein :ref:`AlphaFold structure prediction page <alphafold1>` and a small protein viewer that highlights the region of the protein matched by the InterPro entry.
+For each protein, we can see the UniProt ID, name, corresponding gene, the organism where it is found, a link to the protein :ref:`AlphaFold structure prediction <alphafold1>` and a small protein viewer that highlights the region of the protein matched by the InterPro entry.

 .. _proteomes: